sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 ## Summary

-As you can see, building for both the web and mobile from a single project is fairly straight forward.
-You can either start with a fresh project (using `ng new`) or add mobile to an existing project (using `ng add`).
+As you can see, building for both the web and mobile from a single project is fairly straightforward.
+You can either start with a fresh project (using `ng new`), or add mobile to an existing project (using `ng add`).
 There is also a simple naming convention to enable code separation, which allows you to cover many scenarios.

-Go ahead and give it a try.
-It really is that simple.
-You are only one simple `ng add` or `ng new` away from the wonders of code-sharing in Angular.
+[Go ahead and give it a try](https://docs.nativescript.org/code-sharing/), as it really is that simple.
+You are one simple `ng add` or `ng new` away from the wonders of code sharing in Angular.

-We would love to hear from you, let us know what works for you, what doesn't and how things could be improved.
+We would love to hear from you, let us know what works for you, what doesn't, and how things could be improved.
 Any constructive feedback is always welcome.

 ### Learn more

-This article covers the core functionality around sharing the code between the web and mobile apps with Angular and NativeScript.
+This article covers the core functionality around sharing code between the web and mobile apps with Angular and NativeScript.
 There is still more that you might be interested in, like:

  * how to develop in a code-sharing project,
  * the migration process - with **migrate-component** and **migrate-module** commands,
- * extended the Angular CLI generators,
+ * the NativeScript-specific generators,
  * or handling libraries with mismatched APIs - that is when we have two similar libraries with a different API interface for web and mobile

-To learn more see our documentation at [docs.nativescript.org/angular/code-sharing/](https://docs.nativescript.org/code-sharing/)
+To learn more, see our documentation at [docs.nativescript.org/angular/code-sharing/](https://docs.nativescript.org/code-sharing/)